sabahallah/frontend-zone/css-and-design/css-outline.md

     grid-row: 1 / 3;
     grid-column: 2 / 4;

-    /* -1 means span from column no. 1 to the end, no matter how many columns you have (id you don't know how many columns) */
+    /* -1 means span from column no. 1 to the end, no matter how many columns you have (if you don't know how many columns) */
     grid-column: 1 / -1;
 }